farhan-3alam/farhan-3alam.github.io/README.md

 <p>Bengal was conquered by the British in 1757, becoming a part of the British Empire as the Bengal Presidency.
 The conquer of Bengal gave way for the British to conquer the rest of the Indian subcontinent.
 During its time as a province of British India, the Bengal region saw a decline in economic activity as the British took control of natural resources and raw materials, leading to the fall of the once-famous textile industry.
 British rule of the area was also marked by multiple famines, leading to the deaths of millions of people in the Bengal Presidency.</p>

 <h3>East Pakistan</h3>
 <p>After Britain relinquished control over British India, the colony split into two countries: India and Pakistan.
 The borders of the countries were determined by the religious demographics of British India.
-Hindu-majority provinces were joined together to form India, while Muslim-majority provinces became Pakistan.
-Bengal, with its Muslim-majority population, became part of Pakistan. </p>
+Hindu-majority provinces were joined together to form India, while Muslim-majority provinces became Pakistan. </p>

 </html>